 At this point you might be asking, what does my mother have to do with all this?
 She’s the next part of this story.
-My parents live in Atlanta about 10 minutes from my home, but with my heavy traveling schedule, I don’t get to see them as much as I would like.
+My parents live in Atlanta – about ten minutes from my home – but with my heavy traveling schedule, I don’t get to see them as much as I would like.
 Much of my traveling involves my being at Jews for Jesus headquarters in San Francisco about one week out of every month.
-During my April trip to Northern California my parents were in Southern California for a business trip.
+During my April trip to Northern California, my parents were in Southern California for a business trip.
 My folks said, “Why don’t you come down from San Francisco to Los Angeles and have dinner with us?”
 “Sounds good,” I said.
 My parents said they would pick me up at the airport.

 Here I should tell you that besides faith in Yeshua, another thing that my mother and I do not have in common is shopping.
 My mother loves to shop.
 And frankly, I don’t like shopping at all.
 In fact, my wife Pam generally has to drag me along.

 Some people think my mother is a “card.”
 She is in the retail business.
 She owns a boutique that sells colorful clothes and jewelry.
 She likes to wear as much of the merchandise at one time as possible.
 On her, eight bracelets look terrific, and earrings half as big as her head only enhance her beautiful Jewish face.
 She is never without a smile, and where other people might look overdressed wearing the same things, my mother could always wear more and look great.